-

 Quality Assurance

-Morphometric Analyses–multiple measures of queen or drone, body and reproductive tract to test rearing quality
+Morphometric Analyses--multiple measures of queen or drone, body and reproductive tract to test rearing quality

-Semen Quality–total sperm count, and sperm viability in queens to determine mating success and longevity; in drones, for mating potential and rearing environment
+Semen Quality--total sperm count, and sperm viability in queens to determine mating success and longevity; in drones, for mating potential and rearing environment

-Genotyping Analyses–full assessment of paternity for up to 48 workers and an estimate of queen mating frequency
+Genotyping Analyses--full assessment of paternity for up to 48 workers and an estimate of queen mating frequencyTroubleshooting

-Pathogen Screening–identification of the presence and relative levels of ABPV, BQCV, DWV(A&B), IAPV, LSV, Trypanosomes, and both Nosema species
+Pathogen Screening--identification of the presence and relative levels of ABPV, BQCV, DWV(A&B), IAPV, LSV, Trypanosomes, and both Nosema species

 Customized Experiments

 Highly-tailored collaboration between science and industry that involves custom experimental design, analyses and interpretation.
-Examples of application:
+Examples of application:- Assessing the effects of banking on queen quality

 - Evaluating queen mating quality following novel management practices